C# PDF generation quick start guide

 I recommend overriding the pre-defined styles by setting up typography for the document.
 But that is not required and you can use text styles directly.

-The sample code for this step is in HelloWorld3 class of the example app.
+The sample code for this step is in the HelloWorld3 class of the example app.
 Below are the parts that changed from the previous step.

 static void BuildDocument(Document doc)